InfluxCommunity/influxdb3-go/README.md

 For more information, see the [InfluxDB documentation](https://docs.influxdata.com/).

+### gRPC Compression

+The Go client supports gRPC response compression.

+If the server chooses to compress query responses (e.g., with gzip), the client will automatically decompress them â€” no extra configuration is required.

 ## Run examples

 See the [`examples` folder](./examples/README.md) for complete code examples that you can run.